 The originators of the bloodred corns have suggested using the name "diffused" (or the "diffusion" gene/trait/pattern) in order to avoid confusing the genetic pattern mutant with the selectively bred color morph.
-Although the name "diffused" is not often used, this book uses that convention in order to separate discussions of the pattern trait from the selectively bred morph.
+This book uses that convention in order to separate discussions of the pattern trait from the selectively bred morph.

 Three main effects on the pattern are observed.
 The belly is wiped clear of checkers.
 However, some black specks or freckles can appear.
 The head pattern is often stretched, and the top of the head can have a "skull" type pattern on it, or be stretched so far that there is no observable "pattern" on the head.

 The pattern on the side of the body can be practically normal, or almost completely blurred out.
-(The more diffused/blurred side patterns are usually more desireable.)
-The diffused pattern (like motley) often creates a mild lightening effect similar to (but not related to) hypomelanism.
+(The more diffused/blurred side patterns are usually more desirable.)
+The diffusion pattern (like motley) often creates a mild lightening effect similar to (but not related to) hypomelanism.
 Hatchlings start out with a lot of gray on the head and ground color, which then develops into the reds, oranges, or browns they will have as adults.
 In this morph, the ground color can become darker than the saddle color.